Emily Siedeberg: Career

 Encouraged by her father, she studied medicine, becoming the first woman to enter medical school in 1891, at the University of Otago Medical School.
 Although the dean, John Scott, was reluctant to admit Siedeberg, the university council decided that the school was open to men and women.
 The opposition Siedeberg faced was minor compared to that received by women trying to enrol in medical degrees overseas.
 Siedeberg's experience was made easier when she was joined in her second year by Margaret Cruickshank.
 The next women in New Zealand to graduate in medicine were in 1900: Alice Woodward, Daisy Platts and Jane Kinder.

 Siedeberg graduated from the University of Otago Medical School in 1896.
 She did her post-graduate studies in obstetrics, gynaecology and children's diseases at the Rotunda Hospital, Dublin, and in Berlin.
 After postgraduate training and work experience overseas, she eventually registered as a medical practitioner and set up a private practice in Dunedin, with financial help from her father.
 She was appointed Medical Superintendent at St. Helens Hospital, Dunedin, and served from 1905–1938.

 Dr. Siedeberg was active in community and welfare work.
 A founding member of the Dunedin branch of the New Zealand Society for the Protection of Women and Children in 1899, she was president of the Dunedin branch from 1933 to 1948 and became honorary life president in 1949.

-Founder
+Other activities

-Siedeberg was also a foundation member of the:
+Siedeberg was also a foundation member of the following organisations: